CER-REC/conditions/app/components/BubbleChart/README.md

 # BubbleChart

-The Bubble Chart is the parent svg container that will contain Instrument Bubbles (smaller circles).
+The Bubble Chart public component is the parent svg container that will contain Instrument Bubbles (smaller circles).

 ## Requirements
 * [X] Checks for selected feature and only renders when it is equal to "instrument"